 Jennifer Coffman supervises the Judicial Externship.
 Judge Coffman retired in 2013 from her appointment as Federal District Judge for the Eastern and Western Districts of Kentucky.
 She served as Chief Judge of the Eastern District from 2007-2012.
 She is a 1978 graduate of the College of Law and an inaugural (1996) inductee into the College’s Hall of Fame.

-Rebecca DiLoreto is the supervising attorney for the Children’s Law Center Externship.
-She is the Litigation Director for the Children’s Law Center, Inc., a nonprofit legal services center for children with offices in Covington and Lexington.
-Before coming to the CLC, Professor DiLoreto had a twenty-four year career with the Kentucky Department of Public Advocacy (DPA) in indigent defense.
+Rebecca DiLoreto is the supervising attorney for the Institute for Compassion in Justice Externship and teaches Family Law and Children and the Law.
+She is the Executive Director of the Institute for Compassion in Justice.
+Prior, Professor DiLoreto had a twenty-four year career with the Kentucky Department of Public Advocacy (DPA) in indigent defense.
 She served as Post Trial Division Director for DPA for ten years and was the first director of the Lexington Public Defender’s Office.
-She has represented young people in juvenile, family and circuit court across the Commonwealth.
+She also served as the Litigation Director for the Children’s Law Center, Inc. She has represented young people in juvenile, family and circuit court across the Commonwealth.

 Karen Greenwell teaches Energy and Mineral Law and Policy.
 She is a partner at Wyatt, Tarrant & Combs LLP in the firm’s Lexington office.
 Professor Greenwell has assisted coal, oil, gas and energy industry clients with all manner of transactions, including leasing matters, asset acquisitions and divestitures, corporate mergers and stock acquisitions, and bankruptcy sales.
 She is a frequent speaker and author for organizations such as the Energy and Mineral Law Foundation, the Rocky Mountain Mineral Law Foundation, the Institute for Energy Law, and the Conference of Government Mining Attorneys.